deceir/BDLang/README.md

-# BDO JP English Language Auto-Updater
+# BDO English Language Auto-Updater

-Automates restoration of the English language file for **Black Desert Online (JP server)** after weekly patches.
+Automates restoration of the English language file for **Black Desert Online (non-English servers)** after weekly patches.

 ## What This Tool Does